MateoMinghi/TC2037_Evidence4/README.md

 ## Differential Equations

-The SIR model is described by the following set of differential equations:
+The SIR model is described by the following set of differential equations[2]:

 1. **Susceptible Population (S)**:
    $\frac{dS}{dt} = -\beta \frac{SI}{N}$